Rolando Crespo: Personal life

 Rolando Crespo Arroyo was born in Aguadilla, Puerto Rico on November 9, 1975.
 He is the son of Candido Crespo and Lydia Arroyo.
 His father is a lawyer and his mother is a housewife.
-In 1999, Rolando received a Bachelor of Arts in Criminal Justice with a concentration in Sociology from the Inter American University of Puerto Rico, Aguadilla campus.
+In 1999, Rolando received a Bachelor of Arts in Criminal Justice with a concentration in Sociology from the Interamerican University of Puerto Rico Aguadilla campus.
 In addition, studies leading to a Master's degree in Scholar Psychology.

 Rolando has been married twice.
 His first marriage was when he was 19 years old.
 He has two children from that relationship.
 In December 2011, Crespo married entrepreneur Dr. Flor de Liz Pérez in Aguadilla.